NRCan/TRNRun/README.md

 ## MATLAB quick start

-Install the TRNRun toolbox from the MATLAB Add-On Explorer
+Install the TRNRun toolbox from the MATLAB Add-On Explorer.

 Run a deck: